Observable

 func resubscribingWhile(_ isIncluded: @escaping (Element) -> Bool) -> Observable<Element>

-• Returns an observable that automatically unsubscribes when the provided condition is no longer met.
-If inclusive is true the last element will also be published.
+• Returns an observable that emits elements while the condition is met, then completes.
+If inclusive is true, the first element failing the condition is also emitted before completion.

 Declaration